 MATH 1421 - Honors Calculus I (4)

-Examination of mathematics taught at the elementary school level; problem solving, sets, algebraic thinking, number theory, rational numbers, real numbers.
+Examination of mathematics taught in grades K-6 focusing on the Common Core Domains of Counting and Cardinality, Operations and Algebraic Thinking, Number and Operations in Base 10, Number and Operations - Fractions, and Expressions and Equations.
 PREREQUISITE: MATH 1100 or MATH 1420 or MATH 1710 with a minimum grade of C- or a minimum score of 46 on the ALEKS Math Assessment.

 MATH 1530 - Prob/Statistics/Non Calculus (3)